 What is social media customer service?

-Because the consumer — not the brand— wields the most power over a brand's image on social media, the bottom line is that neglecting conversations that occur on sites like Facebook and Twitter can have staggering consequences.
-Conversocial reported that 88 percent of consumers are less likely to purchase from a company that leaves questions on social media unanswered.
+The consumer — not the business — wields the most power over a brand's image on social media.
+Neglecting conversations on sites like Facebook and Twitter can have staggering consequences.
+Convince & Convert reported that not answering a customer complaint on social media lowers consumer loyalty by 50%.

-- How many are technical or account-specific questions?
+- How many comments are technical or account-specific questions?

-- How many comments provide feedback, positive or negative?
+- How many comments provide feedback, either positive or negative?

-- How many questions can be answered using links to existing help content?
+- How many of the posted questions can be answered using links to existing help content?

-- How many brand mentions require, or would benefit from, a response?
+- How many brand mentions would benefit from a response?

 - What time of day are your customers most active on social media?